npaterno/Stat231Labs/README.md

 # Fall/Spring Semester Labs
 Set of R labs for Stat 231

-BEFORE our first lab day, you will need to download and install R and RStudio.
+For our first lab day, you will need to download and install R and RStudio.
 Links are below.
 If you have a Chromebook please let me know asap as you will be unable to download these.
+If you have trouble doing so, we will spend some time at the start of our first lab making sure everyone is able to get the software working.

 R -
 Windows: https://cran.r-project.org/bin/windows/